-Vitamins are the organic compounds occurring in small quantities in different natural foods and necessary for growth and maintenance of good health in human beings and in experimental animals.
+Vitamins are organic compounds occurring in small quantities in different natural foods and are necessary for the growth and maintenance of good health in human beings and in experimental animals.
 Basically, vitamins can be divided into two types based on solubility.
-Vitamins mean Vital Amines
+Vitamins are vital amines.

 Historical aspects of Vitamin A

-- Richard Kuhn identified Carotenes.
-Received Nobel prize in 1937.
+- Richard Kuhn identified carotene and received the Nobel Prize in 1937.

-- Vitamin A structure is elucidated by Paul Karrer in 1931.
+- Vitamin A’s structure was elucidated by Paul Karrer in 1931.

 Common names for Vitamin A